 Vatican says pope only has a cold, symptoms not related 'to other pathologies'

-Pope Francis only has a cold and is "without any symptoms related to other pathologies," the Vatican said on Tuesday.
+Pope Francis, who canceled a Lent retreat for the first time in his papacy, is suffering only from a cold that is "without symptoms related to other pathologies," the Vatican said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)